rveltz/PiecewiseDeterministicMarkovProcesses.jl/README.md

 This is a joint work of [Romain Veltz](https://romainveltz.pythonanywhere.com/) ([@rveltz](http://github.com/rveltz)) and [Simon Frost](http://www.vet.cam.ac.uk/directory/sdf22@cam.ac.uk) ([@sdwfrost](http://github.com/sdwfrost)).

-PDMP.jl is a Julia package that allows simulation of Piecewise Deterministic Markov Processes (PDMP); this encompasses hybrid systems and jump processes, comprising of continuous and discrete components, as well as processes with time-varying rates.
+PDMP.jl is a Julia package that allows simulation of *Piecewise Deterministic Markov Processes* (PDMP); these encompass hybrid systems and jump processes, comprised of continuous and discrete components, as well as processes with time-varying rates.
 The aim of the package is to provide methods for the simulation of these processes that are "exact" up to the ODE integrator.

 We provide several methods for the simulation:

 - a recent trick, called **CHV**, explained in [paper-2015](http://arxiv.org/abs/1504.06873) which allows to implement the **True Jump Method** without the need to use event detection schemes for the ODE integrator.
 These event detections can be quite unstable as explained in [paper-2015](http://arxiv.org/abs/1504.06873) and CHV provide a solution to this problem.
 - **rejection methods** for which the user is asked to provide a bound on the reaction rates.
-These latter methods are the most "exact" but not the fastest if the reaction rate bound is not tight.
+These last methods are the most "exact" but not the fastest if the reaction rate bound is not tight.
 In case the flow is known analytically, a method is also provided.

-These methods requires solving stiff ODEs (for CHV ) in an efficient manner. [```Sundials.jl```](https://github.com/JuliaLang/Sundials.jl) and [```LSODA.jl```](https://github.com/rveltz/LSODA.jl) are used, but other solvers could be easily added.
+These methods require solving stiff ODEs (for CHV ) in an efficient manner. [```Sundials.jl```](https://github.com/JuliaLang/Sundials.jl) and [```LSODA.jl```](https://github.com/rveltz/LSODA.jl) are used, but other solvers could be easily added.
 (See [stiff ode solvers](http://lh3lh3.users.sourceforge.net/solveode.shtml)).

 We briefly recall facts about a simple class of PDMPs.
 They are described by a couple
 <img src="https://rawgit.com/sdwfrost/PDMP.jl/blob/master/figures/eq_no_01.png" alt="Equation Fail"height="20">